SWYZJustin/Majula/README.md

 * Topic-based pub-sub
 * RPC calls across nodes
 * WebSocket + HTTP support
+* Nginx + FRP for remote url reverse proxy

 Planned features:

-* Message sequencing guarantees (under progress) (TCP style)
-* Functional Reactive Programming (FRP)
-* Partial NGINX behavior emulation
-* apis exported to increase functionalities of the system
 * More improvements on the safety and efficiency
+* Election between clients
+* Consensus between clients
+* More functionalities
 ---

 For any contribution or question, feel free to open an issue or contact the repository maintainer (me)